 - I scheduled the monthly payments as recurring drafts using a credit card that earns 2% unlimited cash back.

 - As for the medical provider who wouldn't let me set up payments, I asked for a discount if I paid in full that day.
 The office knocked 10% off my bill (saving me around $120).
 I paid the remaining $1,080 with my credit card (then paid the bill in full from my savings).

 - Most importantly, I pay my statement balance off in full each month to avoid interest and help maintain my excellent credit rating.

 I make a point to pay everything I can with a credit card.
 (Once, I used my credit card to buy a car.)
-Paying with my rewards credit card gives me extra points, miles, or cash back that I’d miss out on if I paid with a debit card or check.
+Paying with my rewards card gives me extra points, miles or cash back I’d miss out on if I paid with a debit card.

 However, I only use a credit card for medical bills and other expenses when I know I have the money in the bank to pay for those purchases when my statement arrives.
 Otherwise, the rewards I earned would quickly be offset by expensive credit card interest fees.

 Maximize Your Rewards

 If you plan to pay for a large medical bill all at once, instead of setting up interest-free payments like I did, you can take my strategy one step further to maximize your rewards earning potential.
 When you know you have a large upcoming expense (medical or otherwise), you could open a new credit card with an attractive sign-up bonus offer.